From Tariffs to F-35: The India-US Strategic Rift

 Abstract

-India's decision to refuse U.S. offers for F-35 stealth fighter jets reflects a major change in its defence and trade strategy, which President Donald Trump initiated through his planned 25% tariff on Indian exports beginning August 7, 2025.
-This article will analyse how India's purchase F-35 refusal; affects its shift to domestic defence manufacturing through 'Make in India' and the ongoing U.S.-India trade conflict.
-We will also look into alternative defence procurement possibilities, with the Sukhoi Su-57 among them, while analysing the political and economic variables that direct India's defence purchasing decisions.
+India’s decision to refuse U.S. offers for F-35 stealth fighter jets reflects a significant change in its defence and trade strategy, which President Donald Trump initiated through his planned 25% tariff on Indian exports beginning August 7, 2025.
+This article will analyse how India’s refusal to purchase F-35 affects its shift to domestic defence manufacturing through ‘Make in India’ and the ongoing U.S.-India trade conflict.
+We will also look into alternative defence procurement possibilities, with the Sukhoi Su-57 among them, while analysing the political and economic variables that direct India’s defence purchasing decisions.
 Official statements and recent reports form the basis of this article, an evaluation of the emerging situation.

 Introduction